khayru/deep-learning-challenge/README.md

 Overview:

-the purpose of this analysis.
-From Alphabet Soup’s business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
-Within this dataset are a number of columns that capture metadata about each organization, such as:
+The purpose of this analysis from Alphabet Soup’s business team I was given the CSV  file containing more than 34,000 organizations that have received.

- for this assignment started using a Jupyter Notebook then you can continue to use Jupyter instead of Google Colab.
+For this assignment, I started using a Jupyter Notebook

 Data Preprocessing
-starates the data by saprte,traning value to check if there is neron  this model benn used to prodect the data
-i have three layers ths activation summer for the model
+dropping  columns EIN and NAME—Identification columns

 Results: Using bulleted lists and images to support your answers, address the following questions:

 What variable(s) are the target(s) for your model?